bonebox/BoneToast/README.md

 - **Configurable animations** - Preset configs (bounce, slide, scale, fade, pop, snappy) or custom
 - **Global & scoped toasts** - Window-based or overlay-based presentation
 - **Interactive dismissal** - Tap/swipe to dismiss with configurable behavior
+- **Pause-on-press** - Auto-dismiss timer pauses while the user holds a toast
+- **Background interaction control** - Optionally turn a toast into a lightweight modal that blocks taps outside it, with transparent or dimmed scrim
+- **Awaitable dismiss** - `async` dismiss APIs that wait for the exit animation, so follow-up modal presentations don't clobber the transition
 - **Subtitle support** - Optional subtitles with independent styling

 ## Quick Start